Canadian Christians in the political systems: the positives, negatives, and the quest for a framework that the two parallel systems can work together.

 Martin Luther King, Jr. referred to this concept of power and one-upmanship as being motivated by the ‘Drum Major Instinct’, and that no-one, including himself, is outside its influence.3

 People or organizations from a faith perspective need to acknowledge the drum-major instinct within their realm.
 The requirement of proper checks and balances to control is critical.
-This system avoids potential problems arising in the future that not only defeats the aims of the political activist but harms the corporate religion.
+This system avoids potential problems arising in the future.
+Correcting problems beforehand avoids embarassing defenses of the political activist and harm to the corporate religion.